 Bristol Yacht Club had a modest birth in 1877 when a group of Brown University students got together and formed Zephyr Boat Club "for the purpose of mutual interests and the practicing of rowing on our harbor, the principal object of the club being however to have a good time."

-That same year, the Zephyr Boat Club became the Neptune Boat Club, and in 1899 we became the Bristol Yacht Club.
-Our initial purpose, having a good time, has continued on for over 100 years.
+That same year, Zephyr Boat Club became Neptune Boat Club, and in 1899 we became Bristol Yacht Club.
+Our initial purpose, having a good time, has continued on for more years.
 We've updated this mission to "encourage and promote yachting, seamanship, aquatic sports and social activities among our members."
-We've had several clubhouses in several locations around the harbor but our desire to have fun has helped us survive fires, floods, hurricanes, and two world wars.
+We've had several Clubhouses in several locations around the harbor but our desire to have fun has helped us survive fires, floods, hurricanes and two world wars.

-Over the years our members have raced fleets of Herreshoff 12 1/2s, Herreshoff S boats, International 110s, Thistles, Dyer Dhows, Pearson 26s, Sea Sprites, 420s, Lasers, Optis, Mercuries, and A-Cats.
-The Penguin frostbite fleet is one of the oldest continuously operating frostbite fleets in the country.
+Over the years our members have raced fleets of Herreshoff 12 1/2s, Herreshoff S boats, International 110s, Thistles, Dyer Dhows, Pearson 26s, Sea Sprites, 420s, Lasers, Optis, Mercuries and A-Cats.
+Our Penguin frostbite fleet is one of the oldest continuously operating frostbite fleets in the country.

-The annual cruises in and out of the bay are perfect opportunities for developing life-long friendships.
-Visiting yacht clubs on their cruises find Bristol Yacht Club a convenient place to visit as we are close to so many shore side activities, museums, and restaurants.
+Our annual cruises in and out of the Bay are perfect opportunities for developing life-long friendships.
+Visiting yacht clubs on their cruises find Bristol Yacht Club a convenient place to visit, as we are close to so many shore side activities, museums and restaurants.